Survey and Taxonomy of Adversarial Reconnaissance Techniques: Conclusion and Future Work

-One of the main lessons from our survey is the overall scope and diversity of the problem of adversarial reconnaissance in cybersecurity.
+One of the main lessons from our survey is the overall scope and diversity of adversarial reconnaissance in cybersecurity.
 The variety of types of information that could potentially be useful to an attacker is vast, as is the number of tools and specific techniques for obtaining it.
-This is also a moving target, as the types of information that are relevant and the tools will naturally evolve over time with technology.
-Nevertheless, there are common themes that emerge with some types of information being consistently important, as well as some very common distinctions that we highlight in our taxonomy.
-For example, the spectrum from passive to active information collection techniques is critical, as is the distinction between technological methods for collecting information versus sociological methods.
-We also observe that the type and objectives of the adversary may have a great impact on how they conduct reconnaissance activities.
+This is also a moving target, {since} the types of information that are relevant and the tools will naturally evolve over time with technology.
+Nevertheless, {we were able to capture some common distinctions in our taxonomy as well as the analysis and clustering of more specific techniques.} {For example, it is important to think broadly about the types of the information that is being collected and the different places it is collected from, including what is publicly accessible and what is not.
+The techniques used are quite different depending on the source of the information (including the key distinction between technological and social methods), and therefore the relevant defenses are also quite different.} {Some common features of the techniques such as the spectrum from active to passive are also very important, since these have a direct correlation with the likelihood of detection and when in the attack cycle they are most likely to be deployed.} We also observe that the type and objectives of the adversary may have a great impact on how they conduct reconnaissance activities. {We now go into greater detail on some of the specific observations from our study that can lead to areas for improvement and future research in adversarial reconnaissance as well as potential counter-measures.}